 WHO WE ARE

-The Brooke Healey Foundation builds awareness and raises funds for research Diffuse Intrinsic Pontine Glioma (DIPG); helps families dealing with pediatric cancers, especially brain cancers and DIPG; fosters community relationships and promotes involvement through scholarships awarded to civically active students.
+The Brooke Healey Foundation builds awareness and raises funds for research in Diffuse Intrinsic Pontine Glioma (DIPG); helps families dealing with pediatric cancers, especially brain cancers and DIPG; fosters community relationships and promotes involvement through scholarships awarded to civically active students.

 The Foundation exists in honor of 5-year-old Brooke Healey, daughter of Steve and Stefani, who was diagnosed with DIPG, an inoperable, very aggressive tumor in the middle of the brain stem (the Pons), on January 14, 2013.
 She passed away on September 9, 2013.